bparanj/crystal/computer/networking/osi.md

 7. Physical Layer (1):
    - Represents the actual transmission medium (e.g., Ethernet, Wi-Fi).

-It's important to note that while HTTP primarily operates at the Application layer, the use of HTTPS (HTTP Secure) incorporates functions that span multiple layers, particularly in its handling of encryption.
+While HTTP primarily operates at the Application layer, the use of HTTPS (HTTP Secure) incorporates functions that span multiple layers, particularly in its handling of encryption.

-I understand you want a more detailed table for HTTP operations, focusing on the specific elements used at each layer.
-I'll create this table with two columns: OSI layer name and the elements utilized at each layer.

 | OSI Layer | Elements and Operations |